HackBulgaria/Programming101-3/week1/2-The-Real-Deal/README.md

-# After we have done our warmpup problems
+# After we have done our warmup problems

 ## Sum all divisors of an integer